I’m about to answer two questions I believe to be crucial to our understanding of Christianity:

 Two logical fallacies arise from such a dependency upon theologians of the past: ad verecundiam (appeal to authority) coupled with ad antiquitatem (appeal to tradition).
 Neither is useful in hermeneutics.

 In other words, “old” does not automatically equate to “correct.”
-Classic examples of this are certain writings of Augustine or Thomas Aquinas and other so-called “church fathers,” some of which have been the basis for several of the doctrinal errors found in both Calvinism and Roman Catholicism.
+Classic examples of this are Augustine and other early church fathers or Thomas Aquinas, all of whom attempted to syncretize Greek secular humanist philosophy with Christianity.
+Their writings have become the basis for several of the doctrinal errors present in both Calvinism and Roman Catholicism.

 The bottom line is we should allow the Bible to speak for itself — wherever that may lead us — rather than depending upon commentators to tell us what we should believe.